akarsai/akarsai/readme.md

 - structured space and time discretization (petrov-galerkin, discrete gradient)

 ## projects
-if you'd like to take a look at my projects, i recommend checking out
+if you'd like to take a look at my research projects, i recommend checking out

 - [**the repo of my phd thesis**](https://github.com/akarsai/phd)